 HRs role in policy development and implementation begins throughout the hiring process.
 They should do voluntary pre-employment background checks to learn more about their potential recruits.

 They must also provide and have workers sign a code of conduct before hiring them.
-Furthermore, HR must encrypt all employee files and establish standards about employee access.
+Furthermore, HR must encrypt all employee files and establish standards for employee access.
 When employees break rules, HR must collaborate with the company's management.
 They should participate in the investigation and assist in the prosecution of perpetrators.

 3. Access Points and Controls